 Van Beek is also an established performer, with an array of comic roles on both stage (Hudson & Halls Live, Flashdunce) and screen.
 She was the upfront Gloria in 800 Words, hapless producer Pauline in TV sketch comedy Funny Girls, and dominating fiancée Stacey in Coverband.

 In hit mockumentary What We Do in the Shadows (2014), she played the fawning wannabe to Taika Waititi and Jemaine Clement’s vampires.
-The role scored van Beek a Best Supporting Actress gong at the 2014 Moa NZ Film Awards.
-Van Beek is directing on Shadows spinoff series Wellington Paranormal.
+At the 2014 NZ Film Awards she scored a Best Supporting Actress gong for the role.
+She went on to direct for Shadows spinoff Wellington Paranormal — on the episodes involving werewolves and a very loud party.

 When not writing, directing or performing, van Beek keeps busy mentoring emerging practitioners, and running workshops for organisations dedicated to improving life skills for young Kiwis.